Phone: +61 2 6268 8856

 Fax: +61 2 6268 8879

-Nicole Moore is coordinator of the English Studies Program at UNSW Canberra.
-Her main research interest is Australian literature, combined with interdisciplinary research in cultural history and book history, with a special interest in censorship and comparative national frames.
-She is the author of The Censor's Library: Uncovering the Lost History of Australia's Banned Books (University of Queensland Press, 2012), which won the Walter McCrae Russell award from the Association for the Study of Australian Literature in 2013, and has been shortlisted for a Queensland Literary Award and for the Prime Minister's Literary Award in Australian History.
+Associate Professor Moore's main research interest is Australian literature, combined with interdisciplinary and comparative research in cultural history, gender and sexuality studies, and book history, with a special interest in censorship.
+She is the author of The Censor's Library: Uncovering the Lost History of Australia's Banned Books, which won the Walter McCrae Russell award from the Association for the Study of Australian Literature in 2013, and was shortlisted for a Queensland Literary Award, the Penny Pether prize from the Australian Law, Literature and the Humanities Association, and the Prime Minister's Literary Award in Australian History.

 South by East: Australian Literature in the German Democratic Republic.
 Co-edited with Christina Spittel.
-London: Anthem Press, contracted for 2014.
+London: Anthem Press, forthcoming 2015.

 The Censor's Library: Uncovering the Lost History of Australia's Banned Books.
 St Lucia, Qld: University of Queensland Press, 2012.

 Macquarie PEN Anthology of Australian Literature.
 Co-editor.
 General Editor, Nicholas Jose.
 Sydney: Allen and Unwin, 2009.
 Republished as The Literature of Australia, London and New York: W.W.
 Norton, 2009.

 Sugar Heaven, by Jean Devanny .
 Vulgar Press: Carlton, Vic., 2002.
 Editor of the scholarly edition.

 Banned in Australia: A bibliography of books banned by federal censorship in Australia 1901-1975.
 With Marita Bullock.

 Reviews Editor, Australian Feminist Studies, 2005 – 2012.